Bugs Lab

 Using microscopes, students will explore the micro-community of our activated sludge and learn about the different forms of Protozoa and Metazoa found in our wastewater.

-If you ask any wastewater Operator, Engineer, or General Manager, they will gladly tell you that the real workhorses of our wastewater system – the ones who actually turn millions of gallons of dirty water back into clean water again – are our bugs.
+This lab is based upon our secondary treatment processes.
+If you ask any wastewater Operator or Engineer, they will gladly tell you that the real workhorses of our system – the ones who actually turn millions of gallons of dirty water back into clean water again – are our bugs.

 What Students Will Figure Out